Houston church reopens after hard fought battle

-HOUSTON, Texas (KTRK) -- It was a special service for worshippers of St. Stephens Church in Downtown Houston, a Sunday three years in the making.
+HOUSTON, Texas (KTRK) -- It was a special service for worshipers of St. Stephens Church in Downtown Houston, a Sunday three years in the making.

 The small downtown church reopened following a battle by parishioners that included pleas to The Vatican.

-That's down from the 800 families that were served by the church before the door closed, according to members.
+At one point, 800 families were served by the church before the doors closed, according to members.

 Prior to re-opening, parishioners were served by St. Joseph Catholic Church.